sensu/sensu-docs/content/sensu-go/6.1/operations/deploy-sensu/deployment-architecture.md

 *<p style="text-align:center">Clustered Sensu Go architecture with PostgreSQL event storage</p>*

 In load testing, Sensu Go has proven capable of processing 36,000 events per second when using PostgreSQL as the event store.
-See the [sensu-perf project repository][10] for a detailed explanation of our testing methodology and results.
+Review the [sensu-perf project repository][10] for a detailed explanation of our testing methodology and results.

 ## Architecture considerations